weiwei0410zhou/TB-YOLO/README.md

-# TB-YOLO
-TB-YOLO: Automated Tumor Budding Detection in Immunohistochemistry Slides of Colorectal Cancer
+# TB-YOLO: Automated Tumor Budding Detection in Immunohistochemistry Slides of Colorectal Cancer

 # This folder contains the implementation of the codes.